|"The spirit we have, not the work we do, is

 what makes us important to the people around us."

-We Were won a Catholic Press Award this spring: her seventh award from CPA.
+Place CPA 2005 award winner.
 She is founder and executive director of Benetvision, a resource and research center for contemporary

 spirituality in Erie.

 Sr. Joan will give major addresses at two events in August.
 She keynotes the